What is Fat Transfer (Fat Grafting)?

 Fat Transfer Procedure

-Facial fat transfer or grafting is a surgical procedure that commonly involves harvesting fat from the belly, hips, neck, or thighs using specialized and gentle liposuction under local anesthesia or twilight sedation.
-During the same procedure, the fat can be placed in the face to improve the appearance of areas of concern such as the cheeks, under-eye regions for dark circles and the tear trough, upper eyelids, eyebrows, forehead, temples, lips, chin, marionettes lines near the mouth, and more.
+Facial fat transfer (grafting) is a surgical procedure that involves harvesting fat from an area in the body.
+These areas include the belly, hips, neck, or thighs.
+Dr. Fante uses specialized and gentle liposuction under local anesthesia or twilight sedation.
+During the same procedure, Dr. Fante places the fat in the face to improve the appearance of areas of concern.
+These include:

-Can Fat Transfer Be Combined with Other Procedures?
+Can You Combine Fat Transfer with Other Procedures?

 Fat Transfer Recovery

-After the fat transfer surgery, there is always some swelling and bruising the first day, but this subsides over 7-10 days.
-Pain is typically minimal, and quiet activities can be rapidly resumed.
+After the fat transfer surgery, there is always some swelling and bruising the first day.
+This swelling subsides over 7-10 days.
+Pain is typically minimal, and patients with quickly resume quiet activities.

 Non-Surgical Alternatives to Fat Transfer